Pregnancy complications: A guide for NZ employers

 Example scenario

-Aisha was due to begin her parental leave 4 weeks before her due date on June 15.
+Isla is entitled to 52 weeks of parental leave.
+She is due on 15 June and originally planned to begin parental leave 4 weeks before her due date.
 Due to pregnancy complications, she needs to stop working 10 weeks before her due date.

 Leave arrangement:

-• Post-due date entitlement: At least 20 weeks after due date
+• Post-birth date entitlement: At least 20 weeks after the baby is born

 Financial options:

-• Aisha could start her 26 weeks of paid parental leave early on April 6.
+• Isla could start her 26 weeks of paid parental leave early on April 6.

-• OR she could apply for Jobseeker Support for 6 weeks, then start her 26 weeks of paid parental leave 4 weeks before her due date as originally planned.
+• Or if eligible, she could apply for Jobseeker Support for 6 weeks, then start her 26 weeks of paid parental leave 4 weeks before her due date as originally planned.

 Best practices for employers